 Rubbish and Recycling

-1. Paperwork that was more than five years old (bills, contracts, wage slips, receipts) – I shredded it using a Paper Shredder and put it into the recycling bin.
+1. Irrelevant paperwork that is no longer needed.
+It’s useful to note that all paperwork should be kept for tax returns for 6 years afterwards.
+I shredded it using a Paper Shredder and put it into the recycling bin.

 2. Cards.
 I have kept every card I’ve ever received from family and very close friends since I was about ten years old.
 I whittled it down from seven shoeboxes (seven!) to just one, cut out images from the front of some to use for future gift tags and put the remnants into the recycling.